 Maybe you grew up in a home where there was never enough food, so now you feel compelled to keep a well-stocked pantry.
-There is wisdom in having extra food in your house, but if you are driven by fear to stockpile and you are spending money that is needed to pay other bills, you have a problem.
+There is wisdom in having extra food in your house, but if you’re driven by fear to stockpile and you’re spending money on food that’s needed to pay other bills, you have a problem.
 (You can read about how I overcame a fear of not having enough in my e-book Save More–Clip Less.).

 Keeping Up Appearances

 Did you know that most people who look “wealthy” really aren’t?
 In the book The Millionaire Next Door: The Surprising Secrets of America’s Wealthy, author Thomas J. Stanley reveals that most Millionaires drive older used cars or trucks, wear non-designer clothes and aren’t really that noticeable in society.
 Why?
 They are putting their money where it counts, not spending money to impress people they don’t even know.

 If you have an inkling that you might be living with a poverty mindset, try these ideas to step out of it:

 *Get the big picture-Start to meditate on the difference between deprivation and a choice to save money now so that you can be more secure later.

 *Consider your past– Think about what may be causing your spending behavior.
 Is there something you’re trying to gain emotionally from spending?
 Seek out counseling or start praying about the issue.

 *Decide your priorities– Decide what you really want deep down and start to make financial choices based on those priorities, rather than allowing others’ expectations to control you.

 *Don’t give up– Don’t let little mess-ups discourage you.
 Keep plugging away at your financial goals.